Bloch-Elkouby Lab for Suicide Prevention and Psychotherapy Research

 Relevant Publications

-Although recent research suggests that patients self-identifying as BIPOC underutilize treatment and terminate treatment prematurely, there is a paucity of research investigating the interpersonal dynamics at play within cross-cultural therapy dyads.
-This project strives to deepen the field’s understanding of the interpersonal dynamics in cross-cultural dyads, identify obstacles to developing a strong therapeutic alliance, explore ethno-racial microaggressions, and assess their impact on therapy processes and outcomes.
+Although recent research suggests that patients who self-identify as BIPOC underutilize treatment and terminate treatment prematurely, there is a paucity of research investigating the interpersonal dynamics within cross-cultural therapy dyads.
+This project strives to deepen the field’s understanding of these dynamics, identify obstacles to developing a strong therapeutic alliance, explore ethnoracial microaggressions, and assess their impact on therapy processes and outcomes.
+To further this aim, the Bloch-Elkouby Lab is developing an observer-based coding scheme to identify ethnoracial microaggressions enacted by patients or therapists during therapy.

 Relevant Publications